HB-1925

 Enforcement Authority

 Three separate departments enforce the three chapters: the Department of Health enforces Chapter 35 (facilities), the Insurance Department enforces Chapter 52 (insurers), and the Department of Human Services enforces Chapter 53 (MA/CHIP managed care plans).
 Enforcement is agency-initiated.
-Each department may impose civil penalties, seek injunctive relief, require plans of correction in lieu of fines, and request additional information and evidence from regulated entities.
-For Chapters 52 and 53, violations are also deemed violations of the Unfair Insurance Practices Act.
-The departments may also temporarily prohibit violating insurers and MA/CHIP plans from enrolling new members.
+Each department may impose civil penalties, seek injunctive relief, require plans of correction, and request additional information and evidence from regulated entities.
+For Chapters 52 and 53, violations are also deemed violations of the Unfair Insurance Practices Act, and the department may temporarily prohibit violating insurers or managed care plans from enrolling new members.
 No private right of action is created.

 Penalties

-Civil penalties up to $5,000 per violation across all three chapters.
-Each instance of nondisclosure constitutes a separate violation.
-Aggregate annual caps apply: $500,000 for facilities, insurers, and MA/CHIP managed care plans; $100,000 for any other person (including third-party vendors).
-Injunctive relief is available.
-For Chapters 52 and 53, the department may temporarily prohibit violating entities from enrolling new members.
-Remedies under this act are nonexclusive and supplement penalties under the Health Care Facilities Act, the Unfair Insurance Practices Act, the Accident and Health Filing Reform Act, and the Pennsylvania Health Care Insurance Portability Act.
-Plans of correction may be imposed in lieu of fines.
+Civil penalties up to $5,000 per violation; each instance of nondisclosure is a separate violation.
+Aggregate cap of $500,000 per calendar year against a facility, insurer, or MA/CHIP managed care plan; $100,000 per calendar year against any other person.
+Injunctive relief available.
+For insurers and MA/CHIP plans, the department may also temporarily prohibit enrollment of new members.
+Penalties are nonexclusive and supplement remedies available under other Commonwealth law, including the Health Care Facilities Act and the Unfair Insurance Practices Act.
+Departments may impose plans of correction in lieu of fines.

 Who Is Covered